Mdes Thesis Outcome / Workshop Design

 Healing Rites

-Reclaiming and refraining the domestic through creative and performative art rituals
+Reclaiming and refraining the domestic through creative and performance-based art rituals

-But there are ways and smaller steps based on creative actions and storytelling that have shown to be conducive to affecting our wellbeing positively.
+But there are ways and smaller steps based on creative actions and storytelling that have shown to affect our well-being positively.

 I decided to create and design something that would address rape culture-- where geography, language, and societal roles were analyzed and actively engaged with to subvert the nature of these attributes.
 For example, domestic space has always been deemed secondary and has been relegated to women's duties.
 It is a space that has often been traumatic as much as nourishing.
 Healing Rites is about looking at our surroundings in a mindful manner, pondering over it, reminding us of commonality in experience between women, and tie that in with a creative process of inner and outer transformation.